Ed Bearss

-Edwin Cole Bearss (26 June 192315 September 2020) was a historian of the American Civil War, tour guide, and United States Marine Corps veteran of World War II.
+Edwin Cole Bearss (26 June 1923 – 15 September 2020) was a historian of the American Civil War, tour guide, and United States Marine Corps veteran of World War II.

 Personal life

-On 26 June 1923, Edwin Cole Bearss was born in Billings, Montana.
+Edwin Cole Bearss was born in Billings, Montana on 26 June 1923.
 He was raised working on his grandfather's ranch near Hardin, Montana, and attended a one-room school in Sarpy, Montana.